-Blepharitis Patient Information
+Blepharitis

-Information and advice to help you understand and manage your condition The information in this leaflet has been developed by Scope Ophthalmics in collaboration with leading Eye Care Specialists Blepharitis Blepharitis is a chronic condition of the eyelids meaning that symptoms will reoccur if not treated.
+Blepharitis is a chronic condition of the eyelids meaning that symptoms will reoccur if not treated.

 Blepharitis is a common inflammatory condition where the edges of the eyelids become red, swollen and inflamed.
 Blepharitis is often caused by a build-up of bacteria living along the eyelid and eyelashes.

 The most important part of treating and managing Blepharitis is to keep the eyelids clean.
 If you do not treat it, it will not improve and your symptoms will remain and possibly worsen.

 Blepharitis is one of the most common reasons to cancel elective (planned) eye surgery.

 There are two main types of Blepharitis:

+Anterior Blepharitis

-Anterior Blepharitis This is where the inflammation affects the skin around the base of your eyelashes.
-Posterior Blepharitis This is where the inflammation affects your eyelid glands.
+This is where the inflammation affects the skin around the base of your eyelashes.

+Posterior Blepharitis

+This is where the inflammation affects your eyelid glands.
 Meibomian Gland Dysfunction (MGD) can occur when the eyelid glands become clogged.

 Sometimes, people will experience both types of Blepharitis because the causes are often connected.

-Sore, red, inflammed eyelids; crusty eyelashes
+Sore, red, inflamed eyelids; crusty eyelashes